rocket-pool/eth2.0-specs/specs/sharding/beacon-chain.md

         pending_headers = state.previous_epoch_pending_shard_headers

     header_root = hash_tree_root(header)
-    # Check that this header is not yet in the pending list
+    require(header_root not in [pending_header.root for pending_header in pending_headers],
-    assert header_root not in [pending_header.root for pending_header in pending_headers]
+            'The given header should not yet in the pending list.')

     # Include it in the pending list
     index = compute_committee_index_from_shard(state, header.slot, header.shard)